zdharma-continuum/zdharma-continuum.github.io/_posts/2018-09-17-New-40-working-hours,-next-generation-themes.markdown

 ## X-Tranquil

-It's [Patreon](https://patreon.com/psprint)-only theme.
+Theme created to say thanks to [Patreon](https://patreon.com/psprint) supporters, available through that portal.
 It was created because its [SyntaxEnvy base theme](https://www.syntaxenvy.com/0854273) has interesting property: it is a dark theme, however it is still easily readable, not dull, only half-way dark.
 It's `X-Paragon` descendant, sharing its properties.